ambradan/IFX-vs-KQR/README.md

 ## Canonical Definitions

+KQR and IFX do not evaluate correctness or truthfulness of outputs.
+They evaluate admissibility, traceability, and governance status.

 **Knowledge Qualification Regime (KQR)** is a governance framework that defines when outputs produced in non-deterministic environments (e.g., LLM-generated content) can be treated as admissible knowledge, and under which constraints.

 **IFX (Inference Forensics Execution)** is the forensic execution layer that implements KQR rules at runtime, ensuring traceability, auditability, and policy compliance.